Ring binder

-Ring binders (loose leaf binders, looseleaf binders, or sometimes called files in Britain) are large folders that contain file folders or hole punched papers.
+Ring binders (loose leaf binders, looseleaf binders, or sometimes called files in Britain) are large folders that contain file folders or hole punched papers (called loose leaves).
 These binders come in various sizes and can accommodate an array of paper sizes.
 These are held in the binder by circular or D-shaped retainers, onto which the contents are threaded.
-The rings themselves come in a variety of sizes, including 0.5, 1, 1.5, and 2 in, though other sizes are also available.
-The rings are usually spring-loaded, but can also be secured by lever arch mechanisms or other securing systems.
+In North America, the rings themselves come in a variety of sizes, including 0.5, 1, 1.5, and 2 in, though other sizes are also available.
+The rings may be secured by lever arch mechanisms or other securing systems.
 The binders themselves are typically made from plastic with metal rings.
-Early designs were patented during the early 1890s to the early 1900s.
+Early designs were patented during the late 19th century.

 History

-American Henry Tillinghast Sisson invented the three ring binder, receiving patent no. 23506 on April 5, 1859.
+American Henry Tillinghast Sisson invented a "new and useful improvement in portfolios and paper files" he called a "temporary binder."
+It used a spring inside a tube to hold papers securely.
+He received patent no. 23506 on April 5, 1859.

 German Friedrich Soennecken invented ring binders in 1886 in Bonn.
-He also registered a patent on November 14, 1886, for his Papierlocher für Sammelmappen ("paper hole maker for folders", or hole punch).
-German Louis Leitz, founder of Leitz, later made some important changes in development of ring binders in Stuttgart-Feuerbach.
-Leitz introduced the "finger hole" on the side of the binder to aid removal from crowded shelves, thereby creating the modern ring binder.
+He also registered a patent on 14 November 1886 for his Papierlocher für Sammelmappen ("paper punch for binders", or hole punch).
+German Louis Leitz, founder of Leitz, later made some important changes to the development of ring binders in Stuttgart.
+Leitz created the lever arch file, a standing binder with a riveted lever arch mechanism (the lever can be easily opened, closed and locked) and space-saving slots into the cover, thereby introducing the modern ring binder.